Senate approves hundreds of military promotions after Republican senator ends blockade of nominees

 Tuberville had been under pressure from members of both sides of the political aisle to end his holds as senators complained about the toll it was taking on service members and their families, and on military readiness.

 There were 451 military officers affected by the holds as of Nov.
-27. It’s a stance that has left key national security positions unfilled and military families with an uncertain path forward.
+27. It’s a stance that had left key national security positions unfilled and military families with an uncertain path forward.

 Tuberville was blocking the nominations in opposition to Pentagon rules that allow travel reimbursement when a service member has to go out of state to get an abortion or other reproductive care.
-President Joe Biden’s administration instituted the new rules after the Supreme Court overturned the nationwide right to an abortion, and some states have limited or banned the procedure.
+The Biden administration instituted the new rules after the Supreme Court overturned the nationwide right to an abortion, and some states have limited or banned the procedure.

 “Well, certainly we’re encouraged by the news,” Pentagon spokesman Brig.
 Gen. Pat Ryder said at a briefing Tuesday.
 “We continue to stay engaged with Senator Tuberville in the Senate directly, to urge that all holds on all our general flag officer nominations be lifted.”